sarisabban/RosettaAbinitio/README.md

 A Bash Script For A Completely Automated Rosetta Abinitio Protocol.

 ## Description:
 This is a Bash script that automatically sets the correct files and folders then automatically submitts a calculation job to run Rosetta Abinitio (default for 25,000 decoys) followed by Clustering (lowest 200 scoring decoys) followed by plotting the computation result (Score vs RMSD).
 This script is to be run on a HPC (High Preformace Computer) that uses PBS as its job scheduler.
+The script for the SLURM job scheduler is untested.

 Written by Sari Sabban on 2-July-2017.
 For communication email me at sari.sabban@gmail.com